apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 ## <a name="FeedAdaptors">Feed Adaptors</a>  ##

-The functionality of establishing a connection with a data source and receiving, parsing and translating its data into ADM records (for storage inside AsterixDB) is contained in a feed adaptor.
+The functionality of establishing a connection with a data source and receiving, parsing and translating its data into ADM objects (for storage inside AsterixDB) is contained in a feed adaptor.
 A feed adaptor is an implementation of an interface and its details are specific to a given data source.
 An adaptor may optionally be given